 Journalism is ranked 87 out of 121 college majors for graduate pay.
 This means it is around the low end for salary potential, but you can improve your chances of a high-paying career by finding a superior school and pursuing an advanced degree.

 Learn about the top ranked colleges and universities for Journalism majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 The best school in the United States for Journalism is Emerson College.
-Graduates of the journalism program state that they receive average early career income of journalism and mid-career income of $64,784.
+Emerson College offers graduate degrees in journalism for those interested in an advanced degree.
 Boston, Massachusetts is an appropriate surrounding for young people who appreciate the fast moving city life.

 It's hard to beat University of Southern California if you wish to pursue Journalism as a major.
 Graduates from the journalism program at University of Southern California earn 30.9% more than the typical graduate in this field.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 Students who get degrees from University of Southern California seem to be doing well in the world as they are less likely to go into default on their student loans especially when compared to grads from other schools.
 USC's 9:1 student-to-faculty ratio is one of the best in the country.
 Interested in learning more about University of Southern California's campus?
 Go on a virtual tour.